BobKuczewski/Run1802/README.md

     00    ; FIB 0 2 4 6 8 ...
     01    ; FIB 1 3 5 7 9 ...

-While not required in that example, numeric addresses could be added to show branch targets and data fields
+While not required in that example, numeric addresses could be added to show branch targets and data fields:

           F8 00 ; LDI 0
           BA    ; PHI A